 "Traffic congestion has increased so much in virtually every metropolitan area that two-hour commutes now are routine.
 Attempts to alleviate the problem by constructing more highways almost always have led to more sprawl and, eventually, more congestion." -Jim Miara

--Walkable design with pedestrian as the highest priority -Train station as prominent feature of town center -Public square fronting train station -A regional node containing a mixture of uses in close proximity including office, residential, retail, and civic uses -High density, high-quality development within 10-minute walk circle surrounding train station -Collector support transit systems including trolleys, streetcars, light rail, and buses, etc -Designed to include the easy use of bicycles, scooters, and rollerblades as daily support transport -Large ride-in bicycle parking areas within stations -Bikeshare rental system and bikeway network integrated into stations -Reduced and managed parking inside 10-minute walk circle around town center / train station -Specialized retail at stations serving commuters and locals including cafes, grocery, dry cleaners
+-Walkable design with pedestrian as the highest priority -Train station as prominent feature of town center -Public square fronting train station -A regional node containing a mixture of uses in close proximity (office, residential, retail, civic) -High density, walkable district within 10-minute walk circle surrounding train station -Collector support transit systems including streetcar, light rail, and buses, etc -Designed to include the easy use of bicycles and scooters as daily support transport -Large ride-in bicycle parking areas within stations -Bikeshare rental system and bikeway network integrated into stations -Reduced and managed parking inside 10-minute walk circle around town center / train station -Specialized retail at stations serving commuters and locals including cafes, grocery, dry cleaners

 BENEFITS OF TOD

--Higher quality of life -Better places to live, work, and play -Greater mobility with ease of moving around -Increased transit ridership -Reduced traffic congestion and driving -Reduced car accidents and injuries -Reduced household spending on transportation, resulting in more affordable housing -Healthier lifestyle with more walking, and less stress -Higher, more stable property values -Increased foot traffic and customers for area businesses -Greatly reduced dependence on foreign oil -Greatly reduced pollution and environmental destruction -Reduced incentive to sprawl, increased incentive for compact development -Less expensive than building roads and sprawl -Enhanced ability to maintain economic competitiveness
+-Higher quality of life with better places to live, work, and play -Greater mobility with ease of moving around -Increased transit ridership -Reduced traffic congestion, car accidents and injuries -Reduced household spending on transportation, resulting in more affordable housing -Healthier lifestyle with more walking, and less stress -Higher, more stable property values -Increased foot traffic and customers for area businesses -Greatly reduced dependence on foreign oil, reduced pollution and environmental damage -Reduced incentive to sprawl, increased incentive for compact development -Less expensive than building roads and sprawl -Enhanced ability to maintain economic competitiveness

 "Transit Oriented Development as an approach to combat traffic congestion and protect the environment has caught on all across the country.
 The trick for real estate developers has always been identifying the hot transportation system.
 Today, highways are out; urban transit systems are in." -The Urban Land Institute (ULI)